Si11ycheese/my-blog-by-jekyll-/_posts/2024-02-07-Initialization-&-References.md

 std::make_pair(...);
 ```

 > This works for regular structs, too.
-Also, no nested structured binding.{: .prompt-tip }
+Also, no nested structured binding.
+{: .prompt-tip }
 ## Reference
 Reference: An alias (another name) for a named variable
 ```